Our local groups in England, Wales and Northern Ireland

 These groups are run by thousands of volunteers from all types of backgrounds, including teachers, nurses, lawyers, students, grandparents and more.
 They bring people together to improve their local environment, and fend off polluting and unjust proposals.

-Our network of over 270 Climate Action groups across England, Wales and Northern Ireland are the local solution to the global climate crisis.
+Our network of over 270 local action groups across England, Wales and Northern Ireland are the local solution to the global climate crisis.
 They are made up of people like you, working together to make our communities more climate-friendly.

 Whether its lobbying MPs or planting trees, local communities are taking the urgent action we need to tackle the climate crisis.
 Find a group near you, or start your own and we'll help you every step of the way.